|

 Cepphus g. grylle

-during a FONT tour in Iceland in May.
+during FONT tours in Iceland in May & June.

 Uria a. aalge